zzzprojects/html-agility-pack/docs2/pages/documentations/traversing/descendant-nodes.md

 ## public IEnumerable < HtmlNode > DescendantNodes([int level = 0])

-Gets all Descendant nodes for this node and each of child nodes.
+Gets all descendant nodes for this node and each of child nodes.
 DescendantNodes method is a member of **HtmlAgilityPack.HtmlNode**

 ### Parameters: